TommyJackson85/recipe-connect/README.md

     - I had to restart my heroku app twice due not loading my page.
         - First because I made mistakes in commits.
         - Becuase I forgot to add my PORT and IP variables to Heroku.
+- Mlab
+    - On previous commits, I left my MongoDB URI open on the app file with the username and password accesable from other users.
+Due to security issues, I deleted this user data on mLab and created a new user object.
+I stored this user date in Heroku config variables.

 ## User Story testing